takuya-motoshima/nodejs-shared/README.md

     ```

     #### Parameters
-    - {string} inputPath The image file path from which to resize.
+    - {string} <code>inputPath</code> The image file path from which to resize.
-    - {number} width Width after resizing.
+    - {number} <code>width</code> Width after resizing.
-    - {number} height Height after resizing.
+    - {number} <code>height</code> Height after resizing.
-    - {number} output Image file path after resizing.
+    - {number} <code>output</code> Image file path after resizing.
 The default is none, which will overwrite the original image.
-    - {boolean} contain If true, resizes the image so that the entire original image is visible.
+    - {boolean} <code>contain</code> If true, resizes the image so that the entire original image is visible.
 If false, it is stretched to fit the height or width and cropped to fill the area.
 Default is false.

     #### Return value
     Promise&lt;void&gt;